MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-stream-troubleshooting.md

 ### I tried to start setup and it's taking a long time

 In general, it can take a few minutes to get the setup going before you can start pushing your encoder.
-It is possible if the service is busy that this can take longer to get going, so it's recommended that you give yourself ample time to start the setup before your scheduled live event.
+It's possible if the service is busy that this can take longer to get going, so it's recommended that you give yourself ample time to start the setup before your scheduled live event.

 ### I tried to start setup but there are too many events happening